CCob/BeaconEye/README.md

 * Dumps beacon config
 * Displays output from most beacon commands
 * Saves screenshots
+* Detects standalone and injected beacons
+* Detects beacons masked with built in `sleep_mask`

 ## Caveats

 BeaconEye currently supports 64 bit 4.x HTTP/HTTPS beacons only.
-At present, only command output is decoded and not command requests.
-With `sleep_mask` and `userwx` set to true, BeaconEye cannot currently detect running beacons, all other combinations *"should"* be supported.
+Atask` a present, only command output is decoded and not command requests.
 See TODO list below for a full list of intended features.

 BeaconEye should be considered **ALPHA**, I'm keen to get feedback on 4.x beacons that cannot be detected or where the malleable C2 profile has not been parsed correctly resulting in incorrect decoding of output.